loechel/praesentationen/plone-security-in-context.rst

 RestrictedPython & AccessControl
 ================================

-all attributes and objects has guared methods for read and write
+all attributes and objects has guarded methods for read and write

 |rarr| permission to read and write objects and attributes